 I also learned on this day that indeed, I craved comfort.
 A pilgrimage will definitely take you out of your comfort zone, and today was no exception.
-It is all most certainly part of the experience.
+It is almost certainly part of the experience.
 In noticing this about myself, it was much easier to deal with.

 I continued to rely heavily on my voice journaling, as a way to quickly process my interior happenings!
 I have always been a vocal person, so this helped dissipate any negativity quickly, and prevented me from burdening Rich too much.

-Deep in my bones, I also I knew that the friendship we were creating with the Aussie couple was more than just a passing fancy.
+Deep in my bones, I also knew that the friendship we were creating with the Aussie couple was more than just a passing fancy.
 We were really connecting, and I was thrilled to finally feel part of a Camino community, however small, on our day six of the Camino Portugués.

 May your own day six on the Camino Portugués be filled with self-knowledge, self-wisdom, self-pacing and a sense of community!
 Ultreia!